LMariton/Extract_meteorological_data/README.md

 # Extract_meteorological_data
 Scripts to extract meteorological data

-### ExtractingT_Mean.R
+### Extract_eobs.R
-This script extracts the raw mean temperature and the mean anomaly (in °C) at sites for given dates.
+This script extracts at sites in Europe for given dates:
+- raw mean temperature and mean anomaly (in °C)
-Those sites have to be in metropolitan France (and Corsica) (if needed, minor changes will allow to use this script for European sites outside France).
-It uses the E-Obs meteorological data: https://surfobs.climate.copernicus.eu/dataaccess/access_eobs.php#datafiles

-### ExtractingPrecipitations.R
-This script extracts the sum of precipitations (in mm) at sites for given dates.
+- or precipitations sum (in mm)
-Those sites have to be in metropolitan France (and Corsica) (if needed, minor changes will allow to use this script for European sites outside France).
+- or mean wind speed (in m.s-1)
 It uses the E-Obs meteorological data: https://surfobs.climate.copernicus.eu/dataaccess/access_eobs.php#datafiles

 ### ExtractingWind_speed.R
 This script extracts the wind speed (in m.s-1) at sites for given nights at 18, 0 or 6 o'clock (minor changes can allow to transform this script for diurnal surveys).